Paskul/GenerativeAgentsSLU/README.md

 To run, make the .env (for devs, found in our Google Drive!!), and then move to the terminal to the directory of the parent folder to GenerativeAgents (ie, parentFolder/GenerativeAgents).
 For non-devs, examples of how to do this can be found [here](https://learn.griptape.ai/latest/setup/02_openai/)

-Make sure you are in the parent folder, as an example of
+Make sure you are in the directory of the parent folder, as an example of
 ```
 C:\Users\pascal\parentFolder
 ```